 - Max.
 Standing/Cocktails Outdoors: 200

 CEREMONY CAPACITY: The Garden holds 200 seated guests.

 For ceremonies, a $900 deposit is required to reserve your date; for receptions and other social functions, a $1,100 deposit is required.
-The balance is due 60 days prior to the event.
-Rental fees are $2,400 for a ceremony and $4,500 for a wedding and reception plus the cost of catering and equipment.
-Special rates are available on Friday and Sunday evenings and Saturday mornings.
-Meals by Choura Venue Services and Jay’s Catering range $38–80/person.
+The final balance is due 60 days prior to the event.
+The rental fee is $2,400 for a 2–4pm ceremony and $2,195 for a 9–11am or 11:30am–1:30pm time slot.
+Wedding & Reception pricing is $4,500 on Saturday, $3,900 on Sunday, and $3,500 on Friday; it doesn’t include the cost of catering or tables.
+Meals by Thank Goodness its Sofia, The Grand, Beach Catering, Naples Rib Company, and Jay’s Catering range $25–80/person.
 Tax, alcohol and a 20% service charge are additional.

 Special Events, Parties

-Catering: provided by Choura Venue Services and Jay’s Catering
+Catering: provided by Thank Goodness its Sofia, Choura Venue Services and Jay’s Catering

 Kitchen Facilities: n/a